scott-w-maxwell/InstaTell/README.md

 2. Collect Data
 	Options:
 		- API...
 Costs money

 		- Self Scrape... this is likely difficult to figure out

 3. Build Predictive Model

-4. Create a web app where insagram names can be entered and a prediction can be produced
+4. Create a web app where instagram names can be entered and a prediction can be produced